vimlet/vimlet-commons/node/release/README.md

 **Notes**:

-- ExecHandler is a output callback function(out, error).
+- ExecHandler is an output callback function(out, error).
 - DoneHandler is a standard node callback function(error, exitCode).

 ## OS